o19s/trec-podcasts-index/README.md

 ## Source data

 Spotify provided 100k Podcasts with metadata (`podcast_summary` index) and transcripts (`podcasts_transcripts` index).
 In the `podcast_summary` index, each document is a episode, with fields for Show Title, Show Description, Episode Title and Episode Description.
-In the `podcasts_transcripts` index each document is a two minute segment's transcript, with fields
+In the `podcasts_transcripts` index each document is a two minute segment's transcript, with fields TBD.

+### data/ directory

+You are expected to have downloaded the dataset from G-Drive and have the `transcripts/` directory unzipped sitting under `data/`.
+You should also have the `metadata.tsv` (also on G-Drive) sitting under `data/`.

 ## R dependencies